Glossary of Terms

 Green Infrastructure

-On Climate Insight, this is defined as one of the asset classes that includes both natural solutions and hybrid ones.
+On Climate Insight, this infrastructure type/ asset class includes natural and hybrid solutions.
 Green Infrastructure is the natural vegetative systems, engineered and built features, and green technologies that collectively provide society with a multitude of economic, environmental and social outcomes (Click here for a visual illustration of the infrastructure and solution types).

 Grey Solution